 Lastly, put your pads into your oil mixture and allow them to absorb the oils.
 I got 4 pads loaded with the amount of oil I made which was more than enough to get us through one night.

 You can dispose of the pads after each use or reuse them if you’d like.
 It’s up to you.
 The great thing about this is that these pads are simple and easy to make so you can make them whenever you need them.

 How Does This Help?

 I wondered this exact same thing because there’s a lot of speculation out there over whether or not menthol actually opens the sinuses and helps one breath better.
 It’s known to cool the skin and provide relief for itching and pain, but does it actually open the sinuses when a person is congested?

 Well, unfortunately, there’s no hard evidence to say that, “yes, it does help to open the sinuses,” but people do say it works.
 How it works isn’t known for sure.
 Maybe it just makes you feel like you can breathe better due to it cooling the skin.
 I don’t know.
 All I know is that when I’m congested, I want my vaporizer and some sort of menthol.
 It can be a vapor rub, menthol in the medicine cup or water, or these handy little menthol pads.
-No matter, if I feel like I can breath better, I’m a happy camper!
+No matter, if I feel like I can breathe better, I’m a happy camper!